Preparation & Application - Interior

 - Apply two coats using a brush or roller.
 If using a roller, always lay off in one direction with a brush

-- The drying time for Estate® Emulsion is one to two hours.
-Modern Emulsion is touch dry in one hour and can be recoated in four hours
+- Estate® Emulsion and Modern Emulsion are dry in two hours and can be recoated in four hours

 - Clean brushes and rollers with warm soapy water.